How to Become a Cruise Ship Massage Therapist (2025): Life, Salary, and Lifestyle

 Here’s the list of a few recruitment agencies to get you started!
 Bon voyage and smooth sailing!

-Top Staffing Agencies for Cruise Ship Spa Jobs, Including Massage Therapists
+Top Recruitment Agencies for Cruise Ship Massage Therapist Jobs

 Here are some of the top staffing agencies that recruit massage therapists for cruise ships, along with their websites so you can easily apply: